-2. Background-The subject property is located approximately 160 feet west of the intersection of Tarquin Avenue and Rosecrans Drive.
+The subject property is located approximately 160 feet west of the intersection of Tarquin Avenue and Rosecrans Drive.
 This preliminary plan of subdivision (PPS) includes Parcel 136, recorded in Prince George's County Land Records in Liber 40670 folio 358.

-This application includes 22 lots and 4 parcels for 22 single-family detached dwelling units.
+This application proposes 22 lots and 4 parcels for 22 single-family detached dwelling units.

 A variance was filed to Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) for removal of four specimen trees on the subject site.
-The Planning Board approved the variance request, as discussed further.
+Staff recommends approval of the variance request, as discussed further.